Citation, DOI, disclosures and article data

 - common sites: scaphoid bone, femoral neck, tibial shaft

-- healing in the wrong position
+- healing in a non-anatomical position

-- as a rule of the thumb, fixation material should be removed within about 18 months after consolidation of the fracture
+- as a rule of thumb, fixation material should be removed within about 18 months after consolidation of the fracture

 - leaving it in place may lead to cortical atrophy and a higher risk of refracturing